News

 Webinar Series – Accessing NHS Services for Young People with BDD

-We’re pleased to announce an additional webinar topic this autumn, led by Dr. Amita Jassi, who will be providing expert guidance on treatment and referral pathways for young people seeking specialist care for BDD within the NHS.
-In this session, Dr. Jassi will outline the steps involved in accessing appropriate treatment, discuss key elements of specialist BDD care for young people, and offer practical advice for families, caregivers, and professionals supporting those affected.
+Dr. Amita Jassi, has provided her expert guidance on treatment and referral pathways for young people seeking specialist care for BDD within the NHS.
+In this session, Dr. Jassi outlines the steps involved in accessing appropriate treatment, discuss key elements of specialist BDD care for young people, and offers practical advice for families, caregivers, and professionals supporting those affected.

 Meet the Speaker